-Advancing Faith, Freedom, and Free Enterprise for Human flourishing
+Advancing Faith, Freedom, and Free Enterprise for Human Flourishing

 The Thomas W. Beasley Center for Free Enterprise is a learning center dedicated to exploring the impact of free enterprise in American society.
+America’s story is the story of a great commercial republic, and we invite you to discover, share, and help live out that story with us.

 The Center aspires to become a global thought leader in free enterprise education and scholarship, engaging students and partners seeking to cultivate flourishing communities through the practice of free enterprise.